ZeusOfTheCrows/zeusofthecrows.github.io/about.md

 if you notice casing is inconsistent, i've recently given up on majuscule letters, but don't want to update all my old pages

+also, if you're reading an about page, you might be more interested in a site [of this calibre](/stadt/) (/!\ warning: some flashing images)

 ---

 ## About Me: